emberjs/website/source/blog/2017-08-21-ember-2-15-released.md

   assertion stripping in production builds, and a more complete Glimmer-VM implementation of the `(component` helper.

-No new deprecations are included in Ember 2.15
+No new deprecations are included in Ember 2.15.0

-For more details on changes in Ember.js 2.15, please review the [Ember.js 2.15.0 release page](https://github.com/emberjs/ember.js/releases/tag/v2.15.0).
+For more details on changes in Ember.js 2.15.0, please review the [Ember.js 2.15.0 release page](https://github.com/emberjs/ember.js/releases/tag/v2.15.0).

 ### Upcoming Changes in Ember.js 2.16-beta

 Ember.js 2.16-beta continues to improve the framework with minor bug fixes.
-Additionally there is a major change in usage coming in 2.16:
+Additionally there is a major change in conventional usage coming in 2.16.

 #### Ember.js Modules API

 In Ember.js 2.16 the recommended way to access framework code in Ember applications will be via the JavaScript modules API described in [RFC #176](https://github.com/emberjs/rfcs/blob/master/text/0176-javascript-module-api.md).
-For example this basic component definition in 2.15:
+For example this basic component definition in 2.15.0:

 ```js
 import Ember from 'ember';